FravBox/YagCCs/Tag System Channel/readme.md

 **7. In discord, type `;admin` in any channel and click "start" to start the system.**
 - I highly recommend you run the admin functions in a channel that is NOT your tag reference channel.
 - If you want to use any of the other admin functions, read the admin message for instructions on how to use that function.
+- Please note that admin functions are not logged in the logging channel.
 - If you create some tags and then later decide to migrate your old tags, this is doable.
 However, you should migrate as soon as possible because if any error should happen, the most likely outcome will be needing to use the "delete all" function, which will delete the tags you created before migration.

 # Extras